heycatch/goshikimori/README.md

-A small library for interacting with shikimori, written in golang. \
+### About
-The library allows you to search the shikimori database. \
+A small library for interacting with shikimori, written in golang.
-Work with API occurs only through OAuth2. \
+* Work with API occurs only through `OAuth2`.
-No dependencies on other libraries.
+* No dependencies on other libraries.

 ### Install
 ```bash